-MappingKernelManager.default\kernel\name [Unicode] Default: 'python3'
+MappingKernelManager.default kernel name

-MappingKernelManager.kernel\info\timeout [Float] Default: 60
+MappingKernelManager.kernel\info\timeout

 Timeout for giving up on a kernel (in seconds).

 On starting and restarting kernels, we check whether the kernel is running and responsive by sending kernel\info\requests.
 This sets the timeout in seconds for how long the kernel can take before being presumed dead.
 This affects the MappingKernelManager (which handles kernel restarts) and the ZMQChannelsHandler (which handles the startup).